Health Benefits of Papaya: Nutrition, Uses & Evidence-Based Insights

 • Possesses antioxidant protection ability.

-• Helps in the body self-defense
+• Helps in the body for self-defense

-Immune function supports normally
+Papaya which Immune function supports normally

 3. Supplies Antioxidant activity.